pretix/pretix-docs/docs/guides/resources-and-scheduling.md

 !!!
 Note
     The quick entry feature is useful if you are making appointments with groups or individuals.
-    It is also useful
-        The quick entry feature is useful if you are making appointments with groups or individuals or want to create scheduled tours individually one by one.
+    It is also useful if you want to create scheduled tours one by one.
     If you are hosting recurring dates that are open to your entire customer base, then [Creating dates for scheduling](resources-and-scheduling.md#creating-dates-for-scheduling) and [Assigning resources to dates](resources-and-scheduling.md#assigning-resources-to-dates) may be more convenient.

 ![Page titled 'Quick entry 1/4', displaying fields labeled 'Date', 'Products', and 'Search raster'.](../assets/screens/resources-scheduling/quick-entry1.png "Quick entry 1/4")